ibm-cloud-docs/dns-svcs/faq.md

 * Combine the cache hits and misses.
 * View the cache requests metric.

-### Why are my custom resolver metrics showing a `.` instead of my requested zone name?
+### Why do my custom resolver metrics show a `.` instead of my requested zone name?
 {: #why-custom-resolver-metrics-show-period}
 {: faq}

-The custom resolver metric only shows the zone name for queries to zones that have forwarding rules configured.
+The custom resolver metric shows the zone name only for queries to zones that have forwarding rules configured.
 Queries for any other zones result in a zone name of `.`.

 ## Global load balancers
 {: #frequently-asked-questions-glb}